ibm-cloud-docs/ibm-spectrum-lsf/generating-plan.md

 # Generating a plan
 {: #generate-plan}

-After you've created your workspace, you need to generate a plan to validate all of the configuration properties.
+After you have created your workspace, you need to generate a plan to validate all the configuration properties.

 ## Generating a plan using the UI
 {: #generate-plan-ui}
 {: ui}

 1. In the {{site.data.keyword.cloud}} console, after the workspace is created, you can review the properties and the variables that are associated with that workspace by using the _Settings_ tab.
-You can review all the values, make changes if applicable, and click **Generate plan**.
+You can review all the values, make changes if applicable, and click Generate plan.
 2. When you click **Generate plan**, a new log is generated that can be viewed in the Jobs tab by clicking **Jobs**.
 3. Review the log file for any errors, fix the properties, and regenerate the plan by clicking **Generate plan** again.